PRSC Club History

 After disbanding during WWII, the Oregon Rifle and Pistol Club was re-organized in 1946.
 O’Connor served as the treasurer of that club, and subsequently as treasurer of PRSC from 1953 until his retirement in 1979.

 The Baker County Rod & Gun Club was very active in conservation efforts in Oregon between WWI and WWII.
 The club was responsible for regional introduction of Hungarian Partridges, stocking trout in mountain lakes, stocking mountain goats and bighorn sheep in the Wallowas, and contributing to the listing of bear and cougar as game management species.
 At one time, club member Blaine Hallock served a term on the State Game Commission.
-In the early twenties, the Baker County Rod & Gun Club members built a clubhouse entirely with volunteer effort using plans prepared by J. H. Neder.
+In the early 1920's, the Baker County Rod & Gun Club members built a clubhouse entirely with volunteer effort using plans prepared by J. H. Neder.
 The clubhouse was eventually sold by PRSC in 1976.
 It was remodeled to become Klondike Pizza, and later a Chinese restaurant.

 Highlights of PRSC Club History